BTBurke/caddy-jwt/README.md

 ### Ways of passing a token for validation

 There are three ways to pass the token for validation: (1) in the `Authorization` header, (2) as a cookie, and (3) as a URL query parameter.
-The middleware will **by defaul** look in those places in the order listed and return `401` if it can't find any token.
+The middleware will **by default** look in those places in the order listed and return `401` if it can't find any token.

 | Method               | Format                          |
 | -------------------- | ------------------------------- |